 - Protect your work-life balance (keep your work during your actual working hours!)

 So, no matter how large or small the task, all you need to do is set an estimate and due date (or Cycle) in Linear and Reclaim will magically find the best time for it in your calendar.
 And if something changes where suddenly you need to pivot to a different task, all you have to do is mark that a priority and your entire schedule will reprioritize for you.

 We're also excited to share this is one of many more task integrations to come!
-Look out for Todoist, Asana, Trello and JIRA integrations in early 2022 - you can sign up for early access to these in your Reclaim integration settings!
+We now feature Linear, ClickUp, Asana, Jira, Todoist, and Google Tasks, with Monday.com, Trello, and more coming soon.
+You can sign up for early access to these in your Reclaim integration settings.
 Follow up on Twitter at @reclaimai for updates on our latest and greatest releases.